-Prerequisite: Approval of instructor Principles and practice in the manufacture and curing of various types of cheese; importance and propagation of cheese starters.
+Principles and practice in the manufacture and curing of various types of cheese; importance and propagation of cheese starters.

-D. M. 403 ICE CREAM AND RELATED FROZEN DAIRY FOODS 3 0
+D. M. 403 ICE CREAM AND RELATED FROZEN DAIRY FOODS

-Prerequisite: Approval of instructor Choice, preparation, and processing of ingredients and freezing of ice cream and other frozen desserts.
+Choice, preparation, and processing of ingredients and freezing of ice cream and other frozen desserts.

-D. M. 404 BUTTER AND DAIRY BY-PRODUCTS 0 3
+D. M. 404 BUTTER AND DAIRY BY-PRODUCTS

-Prerequisite: Approval of instructor A study of the fundamentals of buttermaking, and the principles of manufacturing concentrated and dried milks.
+A study of the fundamentals of buttermaking, and the principles of manufacturing concentrated and dried milks.